Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/docs/qgis/06-selections.md

-# Spatial and semantic selection in QGIS
+# Spatial and semantic selection

 **Abstract**